kevinsullivan/cs2120f22/src/instructor/lectures/lecture_2.md

 Can we prove P y?

-English: We've assumed P x and x = y, so P y must be true by the (axiom of the) substitutability of equals.
+English: We've assumed that P x is true, and x = y, so P y must be true by the substitutability of equals.

 Formal: